sparkflows/sparkflows-docs/docs/databricks/user-guide/dbfs-browse.rst

    :alt: Databricks
    :width: 60%

-Delete file and directory in DBFS
+Delete File and Directory in DBFS
 ---------------------------------

 You can delete files and directories in DBFS using the delete ``ACTION`` button.